 Supporting both Glyphs 2 and 3

-Now, in your code transition to Glyphs 3, you will probably want to also support app version 2.
+Now, in your code transition to Glyphs 3, you may want to also support app version 2.
 And luckily, there is a way to do it without having to resort to maintaining two repositories.
-It is easy: You wrap your code in a
+It is easy: check for

 Further reading?
 Here you go: